larpchronicles/rules/proposals/transformRework.md

 # **Monstrous Ability Transform Ritual Overhaul** #

+## **Synopsis** ##
+Instead of unlocking transform abilities one ritual at a time, have a single "unlock ability" ritual that can unlock all abilities at once, for multiple participating characters, while still maintaining a spirit gem cost for the abilities.

 ## **Current Problems**
 - Before being able to actually use any transform power, a character must:
     1) Perform the Spirit Familiar ritual